HELLO.

 I'M Filomena Garcia

-Associate Professor of Economics at Indiana University
+Associate Professor of Economics at Poole College of Management, North Carolina State University.

 Who

-I am a microeconomist focusing on industrial organization, management strategy, and innovation.
-I earned my Ph.D. in Economics from the Catholic University of Louvain, Belgium, under the supervision of Rabah Amir, Jean Gabszewicz, and Jacques Thisse.
-After my Ph.D., I was an Assistant Professor (with tenure) at the Lisbon School of Economics and Management of the University of Lisbon (2005-2011).
-In 2009 I co-founded the Lisbon Meetings in Game Theory and Applications, one of Europe's most prestigious conferences for economic theory.
+Prior to this position, I served as Associate Professor of Economics at Indiana University.I completed my Ph.D. in Economics at the Catholic University of Louvain, Belgium, under the guidance of Rabah Amir, Jean Gabszewicz, and Jacques Thisse.
+Following my doctoral studies, I held a tenured position as an Assistant Professor at the Lisbon School of Economics and Management of the University of Lisbon from 2005 to 2011.
+In 2009, I co-founded the Lisbon Meetings in Game Theory and Applications, a prestigious conference for economic theory in Europe.

 What